 Invoicing for RUC with data from weigh-in-motion scales

-The data we collect will enable us to better target non-compliant operators – those whose trucks are persistently overloaded.
+The data we collect will enable us to target non-compliant operators – those whose trucks are repeatedly overloaded.

 Weigh-in-motion scales an important part of Commercial Vehicle Safety Programme